intel/container-experience-kits/docs/vm_multinode_setup_guide.md

 ## Common configuration for all vm_hosts

-### VXLAN device
+### VXLAN physical network

-vxlan_device parameter have to contain physical network interface, which is connected to network.
-All vm_hosts have to be connected to the same network and corresponding network interfaces have to contain IP address from the same subnet.
+vxlan_physical_network parameter specifies IP subnet.
+IP from this subnet have to be available on one network interface on every VM hosts.
+Based on that IP address is automatically detected corresponding network interface name, which is used to setup vxlan network for VMs.
+This interface has to be connected to physical network, which is available on all VM hosts.
+This parameter is mandatory for VM multinode setup.
+For VM single node setup it is optional.

 e.g.:

 ```
-vxlan_device: ens786f0
+vxlan_physical_network: "10.31.0.0/16"
 ```

 ### VM password